countable-web/ops-manual/operations/PROJECT_MANAGEMENT.rst

 Trello Cards
 ------------

-A card should contain a clear description of work to be done by one person required to support a given `User Story <USER_STORIES.rst>`__.
+A card should contain a clear description of work to be done by one person required to support a given `User Story <USER_STORIES>`__.
 This may correspond to a single User Acceptance Test.

 A card should typically be between 1 hour and 1 day of work.
 If it's longer, split it into 2 cards in that column.